You are the expert on your own life.

 Difficult family relationships

-Involvement in hobbies and/or social life
+Engagement in hobbies and/or social life

-Navigating the dating world: committing and breaking up
+Navigating the dating world

 Healing from painful relationships

-Everyday areas of conflict: finances, housework, sex, etc.
+Everyday life: finances, housework, sex, etc.

 Life transitions: school, career, moving, parenting